+Online newspapers are in deep trouble.
 As newspaper owners install paywalls and charge readers for news, research puts the issue in perspective.
 Statistics from NAA Nielsen show newspapers own less than one percent of the time US web users spend online.

 Newspapers could fade into irrelevance if publishers don’t find ways to keep readers on-site for longer and read more pages.
-Ironically making them pay for content is likely to deepen reader relationships, although with far smaller audiences.
+Ironically making readers pay for content is likely to deepen reader relationships, although with far smaller audiences.